kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### §151.31   Procedures: Grant agreement.

-\(a\) An offer by the Administrator, and acceptance by the sponsor, as set forth in §151.29, constitute a grant agreement between the sponsor and the United States.
-Except as provided in §151.41(c)(3), the United States does not pay, and is not obligated to pay, any part of the project costs that have been or may be incurred, before the grant agreement is executed.
+\(a\) An offer by the Administrator, and acceptance by the sponsor, as set forth in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.29   Procedures: Offer, amendment, and acceptance.|§151.29]], constitute a grant agreement between the sponsor and the United States.
+Except as provided in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.41   Project costs.|§151.41]](c)(3), the United States does not pay, and is not obligated to pay, any part of the project costs that have been or may be incurred, before the grant agreement is executed.

 \(b\) The Administrator and the sponsor may agree to a change in a grant agreement if—